 Pinhole Imagery is when an image of a scene is projected through a small hole from the opposite side.
 The image is reversed and inverted (left to right and upside down) on a surface opposite the opening.
 This is a naturally occurring optical event.
 Some theories suggest that even in pre-historic times in tents and caves, pinhole images inspired "cave" paintings.

 It certainly was available to them.
 I was a toddler when I first noticed the effect on my parent's house living room wall in Michigan.
 A beam of light from a curtain.
 Parted opened just so, showing the traffic from across the road.
 It appeared magical to me.

 However, I digress...
-The form of that photography takes with current technology is still varied with camera phones, interchangeable lens systems, compact cameras, and yes, even film cameras.
-Each of these forms has it's own identity.
+The form that photography takes with current technology is still varied with camera phones, interchangeable lens systems, compact cameras, and yes, even film cameras.
+Each of these forms has its own identity.

 "The "school" of art, the vocabulary of styles or gestures or subject matter.
 The genre that the work belongs too... maybe a genre of its own." - Scott McCloud Understanding Comics, Chapter 7, page 170.

 In photography, the vocabulary has already been laid out from previous generations of photographers.
 However, it is modified by technology as new applications are created.
 Still, the medium's awareness that it is only light that's been captured and recorded.
 You only needed specific tools and skills.
 You discover that those tools can be bought, and the skills can be learned.

 When I took my first photography job, it was in one of those portrait studios.
 It was simple as, here are the settings, use the light meter and get the kid to smile.
 When I took my first freelance job, a wedding, it was the same thing.